-I found that I need to adjust the nucleus solver time setting to 1.50 to give a better calculation of the liquid, this also dampened the cereal particle stopping them flying out of the bowl.
+I found that I need to adjust the nucleus solver time setting to 1.50 to give a better calculation of the liquid, this also dampened the cereal particle stopping them from flying out of the bowl.

 UFO – As an ‘added extra’ I created a rainbow smoke effect using nParticles coming out of the back of the UFO.
-This was created on its own Nucleus because I felt that the interactions with the other dynamics, although would be nice i.e milk and cereal collision, would have been minimal, over complicated the scene, I also wanted to start the simulation about half way through the animation so setting the solver to start at frame 110 let me do this neatly.
-I used the cloud particle type for this simulation with an emittion rate of 2000 per second at a speed of 200.
-A particle radius of 0.300 with a decreasing radius scale ramp of the normalised age gave a nice looking trail of smoke, adjusting the opacity scale ramp to allow the smoke to fade away realistically, in contrast to this I added rainbow of colours to the shader ramp and incandescence ramp, bring back the cartoon style I wanted to create.
+This was created on its own Nucleus because I felt that the interactions with the other dynamics, although would be nice i.e milk and cereal collision, would have been minimal, over-complicated the scene, I also wanted to start the simulation about halfway through the animation so setting the solver to start at frame 110 let me do this neatly.
+I used the cloud particle type for this simulation with an emission rate of 2000 per second at a speed of 200.
+A particle radius of 0.300 with a decreasing radius scale ramp of the normalised age gave a nice looking trail of smoke, adjusting the opacity scale ramp to allow the smoke to fade away realistically, in contrast to this I added a rainbow of colours to the shader ramp and incandescence ramp, bring back the cartoon style I wanted to create.

 Night Dress – The geometry of the nightie isn’t the best and therefore hasn’t provided the best cloth simulation.
 To get the cloth to form to the cached geometry I created a new nucleus with the scene scale of 0.010 to bring it down to centimetres like the rest of the scene.
 I started the nucleus time at -100, this allowed me time to create a blend shape from the collision geometry (an instance of the out mesh of the Andy-Rig) moving the Main rigged geo over fifty frames allowed the cloth to move into position at a good rate without breaking it.
 I used the T-Shirt nCloth pre-set because I felt this would be the closest to a nightie material and therefore a good starting point.
-Running a few simulations and adjusting the settings required I found I need to change just a few, I increased the starth resistance from 30 to 100, and increased the compression rate also.
+Running a few simulations and adjusting the settings required I found I need to change just a few, I increased the start resistance from 30 to 100, and increased the compression rate also.
 I added a value of 0.100 to the Input Mesh Attract in an effort to stop the cloth from deforming from the original geometry too much.
 I found it necessary to add a few dynamic constraints to the nCloth.
-The first one DC_dresstoNeck, is a point to surface constraint with a ring of vertices around the neck line constrained to the collision mesh stopping it from slipping.
-DC_ClothAll is a component to component constraint to keep the shape of the mesh but allowing springiness, this has a max distance of 2.00 but only a strength of 0.500 and a tangent strength of 0.050.
-My last constraint was added to the sleeves and arms, DC_arm is another point to surface constraint that just take the vertices around the sleeves and stops them from moving to far from their original position, I added this because I found that they slid up the arms during the animation of the girl pouring the cereal, this caused some self-collision problems in the nCloth, this was the easiest way to solve this and less processing heavy (better than making self-collide to full surface instead of Vertex Edge).
+The first one DC_dresstoNeck, is a point-to-surface constraint with a ring of vertices around the neckline constrained to the collision mesh stopping it from slipping.
+DC_ClothAll is a component to-component constraint to keep the shape of the mesh but allow springiness, this has a max distance of 2.00 but only strength of 0.500 and a tangent strength of 0.050.
+My last constraint was added to the sleeves and arms, DC_arm is another point to the surface constraint that just takes the vertices around the sleeves and stops them from moving to far from their original position, I added this because I found that they slid up the arms during the animation of the girl pouring the cereal, this caused some self-collision problems in the nCloth, this was the easiest way to solve this and less processing heavy (better than making self-collide to the full surface instead of Vertex Edge).

-Cereal Bag – My simplest dynamic set up.
+Cereal Bag – My simplest dynamic set-up.
 This nCloth doesn’t need to move much and is really just a container for the nParticle of the cereal, but I wanted it to look like a realistic stiff plastic bag.
-I made the setting reflect this property with a high stretch, compression and shear resistance, and a point to surface constraint to keep the bag in the cereal box and allow it to follow the motion of this box but without falling out or collapsing when the cereal pours out of it.
+I made the setting reflect this property with a high stretch, compression and shear resistance, and a point-to-surface constraint to keep the bag in the cereal box and allow it to follow the motion of this box but without falling out or collapsing when the cereal pours out of it.
 The bag does still rattle around in the box with the movement.

-A lot of trial and error (and going back online to watch yours an others tutorials) was needed to make the dynamic in this animation but I feel the time put into this project has been worthwhile and my knowledge is now many times better.
+A lot of trial and error (and going back online to watch other tutorials) was needed to make the dynamic in this animation but I feel the time put into this project has been worthwhile and my knowledge is now many times better.
 I have made the animation more than was required by the module (character animation etc.) but I wanted to create something I might be able to use in my show real.

 Andy-Rig Created by John Doublestein (02/21/2007)